 Malta offers many advantages, including:

 - Very low-income tax, no capital gains tax, no inheritance tax

 - Highly respected jurisdiction for incorporating low-tax companies

 - Excellent banking centre with a presence of major international banks

 - Ideal location in the centre of the Mediterranean

 - Excellent access by sea and the international airport of Malta

 - English-speaking environment, high standard of living

-Name: Investors in Malta
+Name: Investors Citizenship for Malta

 Description: A prime destination for those who want a safe destination for their investments and also a place to secure residence.
 A warm climate and part of the E.U.
 Malta is a popular destination for overseas investors.
 For a small investment Malta offers a permanent visa in return.